-- Be in the field of biomedical engineering/bioengineering or a closely-related field (Chemical, Mechanical or Electrical Engineering with substantive interest and background in Biomedicine) or, if your institution doesn't offer a formalized BME program, have demonstrated commitment to the field of BME.
+- In the field of biomedical engineering/bioengineering or a closely-related field (Chemical, Mechanical or Electrical Engineering with substantive interest and background in Biomedicine) or, if your institution doesn't offer a formalized BME program, have demonstrated commitment to the field of BME.

-- Be no more than 3 years from the receipt of your most recent degree, or be currently enrolled.
+- No more than 3 years from the receipt of most recent degree, or be currently enrolled

-- Have language ability to carry out the proposed project in the host country at the time of departure.
+- Language proficiency to carry out the proposed project in the host country at the time of departure.

-- Hold a Bachelor's degree by the beginning date of the grant.
+- Bachelor's degree by the beginning date of the grant

-- Be enrolled in a BME or BME-related Master's or PhD program OR
+- Enrolled in a BME or BME-related Master's or PhD program OR

-- Be a recent recipient of an MS degree in BME or a BME-related field
+- A recent recipient of an MS degree in BME or a BME-related field

 The grant provides: